 Ride the sky on la Grande Roue de Montréal

-See Montréal from an entirely new vantage point on La Grande Roue de Montréal, the highest observation wheel in Canada.
-A spectacular rival to the High Roller in Las Vegas, La Grande Roue starts spinning this August.
+See Montréal from an exceptional vantage point on La Grande Roue de Montréal, the tallest observation wheel in Canada.
+At 60 metres high (that's 20 storeys!), La Grande Roue rivals the London Eye and the High Roller in Las Vegas, offering spectacular 360º panoramic views of Montréal and its surroundings.

 Robyn Fadden, blogger

 Robyn Fadden is a Montréal-based writer and editor who searches out city secrets, new bands, life-changing art and things to do with her perpetually active kid.
 Robyn has covered major events for HOUR, MUTEK, ARTINFO, CKUT 90.3FM and more.